AndrewCutler/RTEvents/README.md

 On subsequent runs, the API checks migrations again.
 EF Core applies only migrations that have not yet been recorded in the database.
 Use `docker compose down` to stop the services; the database volume remains.

+## Design

+For an outline of the application's design, see DESIGN.md.

+## Tests

+All tests live in RTEvents.Tests.
+See its README.md for more details.